-- Supplied with the correct type of gas (natural gas or propane). - Connected to a suitable combustion air intake piping system to supply the correct amounts of fresh (outdoor) air for combustion (15' minimum equivalent length/100' maximum equivalent length). - Connected to a suitable venting system to remove the hazardous products of gas combustion (15' minimum equivalent length/100' maximum equivalent length). - Connected to a suitable hot water heating system.

-- Supplied with a suitable electrical supply for all boiler motors and controls. - Connected to a properly located thermostat or operating control (not included with boiler). - Placed on level surface (must NOT be installed on carpeting). - Condensate drain line must be pitched down to floor drain or external condensate pump with reservoir at 1⁄2" per foot (wood frame or blocks may be used to raise boiler).
+- Supplied with the correct type of gas (natural gas or propane). - Connected to a suitable combustion air intake piping system to supply the correct amounts of fresh (outdoor) air for combustion (15' minimum length/60' maximum length). - Connected to a suitable venting system to remove the hazardous products of gas combustion (15' minimum length/60' maximum length). - Connected to a suitable hot water heating system. - Supplied with a suitable electrical supply for all boiler motors and controls. - Connected to a properly located thermostat or operating control (not included with boiler). - Placed on level surface (must NOT be installed on carpeting). - Condensate drain line must be pitched down to floor drain or external condensate pump with reservoir at 1⁄4" per foot (wood frame or blocks may be used to raise boiler).

-Locating the Boiler
+LOCATING THE BOILER

-- 1. Select a location which is level, central to the piping systems served and as close to the vent and air intake terminals as possible. - 2.
-Accessibility clearances, if more stringent (i.e. larger clearances) than required fire protection clearances, must be used for the boiler installation.
-Accessibility clearances may be achieved with the use of removable walls or partitions. - The boiler is approved for installation in closets and on combustible floors.
-This boiler shall NOT be installed on carpeting. - 4.
-The clearances shown in Table 3 indicate required clearances per CSA listing.
-A minimum 1" clearance must be maintained between combustible construction and each of the right, top and back surfaces of the boiler.
-Allow at least 24" at the front and left side and 8"at the top for servicing.
-No combustible clearances are required to venting or combustion air intake piping.
+1. Select a location which is level, central to the piping systems served and as close to the vent and air intake terminals as possible.

+2. Accessibility clearances, if more stringent (i.e. larger clearances) than required fire protection clearances, must be used for the boiler installation.
+Accessibility clearances may be achieved with the use of removable walls or partitions.

+3. The boiler is approved for installation in closets and on combustible floors.
+This boiler shall NOT be installed on carpeting.

+4. The clearances shown in Table 3 below indicate required clearances per CSA listing.